-Typically in the past, having your customers sell for you has been known as ‘word of mouth referrals’.
-While this is still generally true, the ways for customers to become social influencers and product evangelists on your behalf have expanded far beyond the original verbal word of mouth process.
-These days, with the advance of technology and the popularity of social media, your customers have far more opportunities and public forums to spread word of mouth referrals through digital recommendations and reviews.
+Typically in the past, having your customers sell for you has been known as ‘word of mouth referrals.
+While this is still generally true, the ways for customers to become social influencers and product evangelists on your behalf have expanded far beyond the original verbal word-of-mouth process.
+These days, with the advance in technology and the popularity of social media, your customers have far more opportunities and public forums to spread the word of mouth referrals through digital recommendations and reviews.

-Here are our top tips for a boosting ordinary customers to loyal customers, and loyal customers to brand advocates through Earned Media:
+Here are our top tips for a boosting ordinary customer to loyal customers, and loyal customers to brand advocates through Earned Media:

 Have a great content marketing strategy.
 Content marketing strategies are there to boost your online estate profile, appeal to existing customers and widen the net on capturing new ones.
-Great content and not keyword stuffed nonsense will rank you higher on Google.
-Most importantly of all, it will increase your brand visibility as your target market like, share, repost and retweet.
+Great content and not keyword-stuffed nonsense will rank you higher on Google.
+Most importantly of all, it will increase your brand visibility as your target market likes, shares, reposts and retweet.
 It’s free advertising from a credible source to your customers’ peers.
 What’s not to love?

 Run a referrals program.
 Referral programs offer rewards to customers who bring other customers into the fold.
 This type of program can sometimes require an IT investment to track the validity of the referral and to track the reward.
 Accounting software like Colibri makes it easy to keep track of the numbers here.
 The advantage here is that it feels more transparent as you can account for increased sales and customers through good reporting.